qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 a given connection.
 The specification does not support means to distinguish path migration from simultaneous usage of available uniflows for a given connection.

-[comment]: # (Add section number of AVP)

 This document fills that void.
 This draft first proposes mechanisms to communicate endhost addresses to the peer.
 It then leverages the Address Validation procedure with the PATH_CHALLENGE and PATH_RESPONSE frames dexcribed in Section 8 of {{I-D.ietf-quic-transport}} to verify whether additional addresses advertised by the host are reachable.
 In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a packet scheduling policy that is out of scope of this document.

 TODO: Add a companion document discussing the packet scheduling and path management considerations.